 Many people have cirrhosis when they are first diagnosed with autoimmune hepatitis.
 In cirrhosis, scar tissue replaces healthy liver tissue and prevents your liver from working normally.
 Scar tissue also partly blocks the flow of blood through the liver.
 As cirrhosis gets worse, the liver begins to fail.

 Cirrhosis may eventually lead to liver failure, also called end-stage liver disease.
 With liver failure, your liver is badly damaged and stops working.
 People with liver failure may require a liver transplant.

 Cirrhosis increases your chance of getting liver cancer.
-Your doctor may suggest an ultrasound or another type of imaging test to check for liver cancer.
+Your doctor may suggest blood tests and an ultrasound or another type of imaging test to check for liver cancer.
 Finding cancer at an early stage improves the chance of curing the cancer.

 (NIDDK), part of the National Institutes of Health.
 NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.